f5devcentral/xchacedemoguide/README.rst

 Step 4: Test connection from RE to DB
 #################################

-Infrastructure to Test the deployed Postgres SQL
+Infrastructure to Test the deployed PostgreSQL
 ****************************************

 To test access to the CE deployed Database from RE deployment, we will use an NGINX reverse proxy with a module that gets data from PosgreSQL and this service will be deployed to the Regional Edge.
 It is not a good idea to use this type of a data pull in production, but it is very useful for test purposes.
 So, test user will query the RE Deployed NGINX Reverse proxy, which will perform a query to the database.
 The HTTP Load Balancer and Origin Pool also should be created to access NGINX from RE.